acgetchell/mundus-atrox/src/journals/sixteenth.md

 1. *Benjamin* flanks the guy and casts hunter’s mark
 2. *Steve* attacks the guy and does 32 HP damage.
 3. *Actias* casts booming blade and does 27 HP damage.
-4. *CoralKing* uses flurry of blows and his Staff of Striking, doing 36 HP damage
+4. *CoralKing* uses Flurry of Blows and his Staff of Striking, doing 36 HP damage
 5. *Tysnera* is still falling, but keeping her concentration
 6. *Viker* shapechanges into a Bat and starts to fly out of the girth hole
 7. The guy turns into a flying animal, Teleports 60 ft up, and flies 180 ft straight up.
 He hits *Benjamin* and does 22 HP damage.